japila-books/spark-sql-internals/docs/logical-operators/UnresolvedRelation.md

 `UnresolvedRelation` is <<creating-instance, created>> when:

-* `SparkSession` is requested to link:SparkSession.md#table[create a DataFrame from a table]
+* `SparkSession` is requested to SparkSession.md#table[create a DataFrame from a table]

-* `DataFrameWriter` is requested to link:spark-sql-DataFrameWriter.adoc#insertInto[insert a DataFrame into a table]
+* `DataFrameWriter` is requested to spark-sql-DataFrameWriter.md#insertInto[insert a DataFrame into a table]

-* `INSERT INTO (TABLE)` or `INSERT OVERWRITE TABLE` SQL commands are link:InsertIntoTable.adoc#INSERT_INTO_TABLE[executed]
+* `INSERT INTO (TABLE)` or `INSERT OVERWRITE TABLE` SQL commands are InsertIntoTable.md#INSERT_INTO_TABLE[executed]

-* link:hive/CreateHiveTableAsSelectCommand.adoc[CreateHiveTableAsSelectCommand] logical command is executed
+* hive/CreateHiveTableAsSelectCommand.md[CreateHiveTableAsSelectCommand] logical command is executed

 [TIP]
 ====
-Use `table` operator from link:spark-sql-catalyst-dsl.adoc#plans[Catalyst DSL] to create a `UnresolvedRelation` logical operator, e.g. for testing or Spark SQL internals exploration.
+Use `table` operator from spark-sql-catalyst-dsl.md#plans[Catalyst DSL] to create a `UnresolvedRelation` logical operator, e.g. for testing or Spark SQL internals exploration.

 [source, scala]
 ----